EdDataScienceEES/tutorial-orla03/index.md

 The scale-location plot shows signs of linearity.

 For the purpose of this tutorial, we are not focussing on improving our linear model.
-Note that this model is not perfect and could be improved! head to the following tutorial for a thorough guide on how to improve this basic model.
+Note that this model is not perfect and could be improved!
+Head to the following tutorial for a thorough guide on how to improve this basic model.

 #### <a href="https://ourcodingclub.github.io/tutorials/model-design/"> Intro to Model Design</a>